-The connection between well-being and agency gives ammunition to a defense of animal labor.
+The connection between well-being and agency gives ammunition to a defence of animal labour.
 But as noted, it does not support LDHA, let alone RKA, especially relative to alternatives.
 Constraints fall along a spectrum, of course.
 Likewise, the material conditions of a meaningful life vary according to the relevant range of possible options.
-To the extent that labour curtails agency, by preventing one from engaging in the exploratory and social behaviors that contribute to value, it curtails opportunities for meaning.
-By contrast, by raising challenges and inducing adaptations, agency-enhancing work (but also play or activities not directly involving human beings, production or service—see Donaldson and Kymlicka, this volume) may create opportunities for meaning.
-In sum, a concern for animal agency and well-being within human-animal relationships need not commit us to RKA.
+To the extent that labour curtails agency, by preventing one from engaging in the exploratory and social behaviours that contribute to value, it curtails opportunities for meaning.
+By contrast, by raising challenges and inducing adaptations, agency-enhancing work (but also play or activities not directly involving human beings, production, or service—see Donaldson and Kymlicka, chapter 10 of this volume) may create opportunities for meaning.
+In sum, a concern for animal agency and well-being within human–animal relationships need not commit us to RKA.

 Conclusion

-I have argued that Porcher’s defense of animal husbandry fails.
+I have argued that Porcher’s defence of animal husbandry fails.
 Insofar as her work is representative of LDHA, the onus remains on advocates of husbandry to explain how work can justify RKA.
 Porcher, a prominent advocate of husbandry, fails to marshal a conception of labour that does not entail unjust work and obscures alternatives to RKA.
-Insofar as other relations can meet the desiderata of a commitment to human-animal relationships LDHA fails.
+Insofar as other relations can meet the desiderata of a commitment to human–animal relationships LDHA fails.
 Killing in the context of work undermines the alleged dimension of joy and mutual respect meant to justify it.
 Finally, while meaningful work for animals is possible, it rules out RKA.

 References

-Baratay, Eric.
-2008.
-Bêtes de Somme: Des Animaux au Service des Hommes.
-Paris: La Martinière/Seuil.

 Andrews, Kristin.
 2009.
 ‘Politics or Metaphysics?
 On Attributing Mental Properties to Animals’.
 Biology and Philosophy 24(1): 51–63.

+Baratay, Eric.
+2008.
+Bêtes de Somme: Des Animaux au Service des Hommes.
+Paris: La Martinière/Seuil.

 Berckmans, Daniel.
 2004.
 ‘Automatic On-Line Monitoring of Animals by Precision Livestock Farming’.
 International Society for Animal Hygiène—Saint-Malo: 27–30.

 Bruxvoort Lipscomb, Benjamin.
 2016. ‘“Eat Responsibly”: Agrarianism and Meat’.
 In Philosophy Comes to Dinner: Arguments about the Ethics of Eating, edited by Matthew Halteman, Terence Cuneo, and Andrew Chignell, 56–72.
 London: Routledge.